algorandfoundation/docs/docs/rest-apis/algod.md

 <a name="getapplicationboxes"></a>
 ### GET /v2/applications/{application-id}/boxes
-Get boxes for a given application.
+Get all box names for a given application.
 ```
 GET /v2/applications/{application-id}/boxes
 ```

 **Description**
-Given an application ID, return boxes in lexographical order by name.
-If the results must be truncated, a next-token is supplied to continue the request.
+Given an application ID, return all Box names.
+No particular ordering is guaranteed.
+Request fails when client or server-side configured limits prevent returning all Box names.

 **Parameters**